Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems

-As a practical implementation, we propose \emph{instantaneous CITRIS}, or \OurApproach{}, which, inspired by the recent causal representation learning method CITRIS \cite{lippe2022citris}, can discover the minimal causal variables and their causal graph for both instantaneous and temporal effects. \OurApproach{} maps high-dimensional observations like images to a latent space, on which it learns an instantaneous causal graph by integrating a causal discovery method into its prior.
-In particular, we consider two recent differentiable causal discovery methods: NOTEARS \cite{zheng2018dags} and ENCO \cite{lippe2022enco}.
-In experiments on three different video datasets, we show that \OurApproach{} can disentangle the causal variables while accurately recovering their causal graph.
-Overall, our contributions are: \begin{compactitem} \itemsep{1mm} \item We show that one cannot identify causal factors in temporal sequences with instantaneous effects without perfect interventions or without additional assumptions. \item We prove that with perfect interventions with known targets, the minimal causal variables can be identified along with their causal graph from temporal sequences under mild assumptions. \item We propose \OurApproach{}, a causal representation learning method that identifies causal variables and their causal graph even in the case of potentially instantaneous causal effects. \end{compactitem}
+As a starting point, we consider the setting of CITRIS (Causal Identifiability from Temporal Intervened Sequences; \citet{lippe2022citris}).
+In CITRIS, potentially multidimensional causal variables interact over time, and interventions with known targets may have been performed.
+While in that work all causal relations were assumed to be \emph{temporal}, \ie{} from variables in one time step to variables in the next time step, we generalize this setting to include instantaneous causal effects.
+In particular, we show that in general, causal variables are not identifiable if we do not have access to \emph{partially-perfect interventions}, \ie{} interventions that remove the instantaneous parents.
+If such interventions are available, we prove that we can identify the minimal causal variables \cite{lippe2022citris}, \ie{} the parts of the causal variables that are affected by the interventions, and their temporal and instantaneous causal graph.
+Our results \textit{generalize} the identifiability results of \citet{lippe2022citris}, since if there are no instantaneous causal relations, any intervention is partially-perfect by definition.
+As a practical implementation, we propose \emph{instantaneous CITRIS} (\OurApproach{}). \OurApproach{} maps high-dimensional observations, \eg{} images, to a lower-dimensional latent space on which it learns an instantaneous causal graph by integrating differentiable causal discovery methods into its prior \cite{zheng2018dags, lippe2022enco}.
+In experiments on three different video datasets, \OurApproach{} accurately identifies the causal variables as well as their instantaneous and temporal causal graph.
+Our contributions are: \begin{compactitem} \itemsep{1mm} \item We show that causal variables in temporal sequences with instantaneous effects are not identifiable without interventions that remove instantaneous parents. \item We prove that when having access to such interventions with known targets, the minimal causal variables can be identified along with their causal graph under mild assumptions. \item We propose \OurApproach{}, a causal representation learning method that identifies minimal causal variables and their causal graph even in the case of instantaneous causal effects. \end{compactitem}